δύο | two |

 1. The chief priests saw that all the things which were being spoken by Jesus were true.

-2. In that place there were about five thousand men with many women and many children.
+2. In that place there were about five thousand men with many gifts and many garments.

 3. Many are those that go down into the evil way, but few are those who walk in the ways of life.